gaps-closure/capo/formal/ontology/conflict_analyzer.md

 For example, we use FUNCTIONENTRY to denote a type.
 The notation fun ∈ FUNCTIONENTRY denotes fun has type FUNCTIONENTRY and ∀ fun ∈ FUNCTIONENTRY denotes for all things that have type fun.

 For clarity, when defining a predicate or constraint, an incoming term value is given a type for clarity.
 For example, the predicate checkEndpointsEq(CONTROLDEP e) takes 1 value as input with name e and type CONTROLDEP.
 Each new definition is preceeded by either PREDICATE or CONSTRAINT.
-A PREDICATE will be evaluated to true or false but may not hold for a valid.
+A PREDICATE will be evaluated to true or false but may not hold for all valid programs.
 For a valid program, an expression marked as CONSTRAINT will be true for a valid program.
 Enclave<sub>i</sub> denotes an arbitrary enclave (specified in the CLEJson annotation).

 Let GLOBAL indicate the union of VAR_STATICALLOCGLOBALSCOPE and VAR_STATICALLOCMODULESCOPE